simonsobs/sorunlib/docs/configuration.rst

     ---
     # sorunlib configuration

+    # minimum number of SMuRFs that must be working to continue operations
+    smurf_failure_threshold: 3

     # agents
     # sorunlib automatically detects unique agents on the OCS network, so only
     # non-unique agents need to be specified here.